Suika/hydrus-docker/README.md

-# Hydrus + Docker + xvfb
+# Hydrus on docker
 ![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/suika/hydrus) ![Docker Cloud Automated build](https://img.shields.io/docker/cloud/automated/suika/hydrus)

-Do you like big images?
-Do you like them 2 big.
-Rejoice! \
-Because the client _needs_ a UI.
-And every packagemanager is trash.

 Latest hydrus client that runs in docker 24/7.
 Employs xvfb and vnc.
+Runs on alpine.

-Run `docker run --name hydrusclient -d -p 5900:5900 suika/hydrus:latest` to start your instance on your system.
+Start container: `docker run --name hydrusclient -d -p 5800:5800 -p 5900:5900 suika/hydrus:latest`.
-To connect to the container, use [Tiger VNC Viewer](https://bintray.com/tigervnc/stable/download_file?file_path=vncviewer-1.9.0.exe) or any other VNC client and connect on port **5900**.
+Connect to noVNC via `http://yourdockerhost:5800/vnc.html` or use [Tiger VNC Viewer](https://bintray.com/tigervnc/stable/download_file?file_path=vncviewer-1.9.0.exe) or any other VNC client and connect on port **5900**.

 For persisten storage you can either create a named volume or mount a new/existing db path `-v /hydrus/client/db:/opt/hydrus/db`.
-The client runs with default permissions of `1000:1000`, this can be changed by the ENV `UID` and `GID`.
+The client runs with default permissions of `1000:1000`, this can be changed by the ENV `UID` and `GID`(not working atm, fixed to 1000).

 #### The container will **NOT** fix the permissions inside the db folder. **CHOWN YOUR DB FOLDER CONTENT ON YOUR OWN**

 If you have enough RAM, mount `/tmp` as tmpfs.
 If not, download more RAM.

 As of `v359` hydrus understands IPFS `nocopy`.
-And can be easely run with go-ipfs container.
+And can be easily run with go-ipfs container.
 Read [Hydrus IPFS help](https://hydrusnetwork.github.io/hydrus/help/ipfs.html).
 Mount `HOST_PATH_DB/client_files` to `/data/client_files` in ipfs.
 Go manage the ipfs service and set the path to `/data/client_files`, you'll know where to put it in.

-**OR**, here is the compose file:
+**OR**, the compose file:
 ```
 version: '2'
 services:
   hydrusclient:
-    image: suika/hydrus:latest-arch
+    image: suika/hydrus:latest
     container_name: hydrusclient
     restart: unless-stopped
     environment: